seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Still have I tarried.

 **PANDARUS**
-Ay, to the leavening; but here’s yet in the word
+Ay, to the leavening; but here's yet in the word
-‘hereafter’ the kneading, the making of the cake, the
+'hereafter' the kneading, the making of the cake, the
 heating of the oven and the baking; nay, you must
 stay the cooling too, or you may chance to burn your lips.

 **TROILUS**
-Patience herself, what goddess e’er she be,
+Patience herself, what goddess e'er she be,
 Doth lesser blench at sufferance than I do.
-At Priam’s royal table do I sit;
+At Priam's royal table do I sit;
-And when fair Cressid comes into my thoughts,–
+And when fair Cressid comes into my thoughts,--
 So, traitor!
-‘When she comes!’
+'When she comes!'
 When is she thence?

 **PANDARUS**
 Well, she looked yesternight fairer than ever I saw
 her look, or any woman else.

 **TROILUS**
-I was about to tell thee:–when my heart,
+I was about to tell thee:--when my heart,
 As wedged with a sigh, would rive in twain,
 Lest Hector or my father should perceive me,
 I have, as when the sun doth light a storm,
 Buried this sigh in wrinkle of a smile:
-But sorrow, that is couch’d in seeming gladness,
+But sorrow, that is couch'd in seeming gladness,
 Is like that mirth fate turns to sudden sadness.

 **PANDARUS**
-An her hair were not somewhat darker than Helen’s–
+An her hair were not somewhat darker than Helen's--
-well, go to–there were no more comparison between
+well, go to--there were no more comparison between
 the women: but, for my part, she is my kinswoman; I
 would not, as they term it, praise her: but I would
 somebody had heard her talk yesterday, as I did.
 I
-will not dispraise your sister Cassandra’s wit, but–
+will not dispraise your sister Cassandra's wit, but--

 **TROILUS**
 O Pandarus!
-I tell thee, Pandarus,–
+I tell thee, Pandarus,--
-When I do tell thee, there my hopes lie drown’d,
+When I do tell thee, there my hopes lie drown'd,
 Reply not in how many fathoms deep
-They lie indrench’d.
+They lie indrench'd.
 I tell thee I am mad
-In Cressid’s love: thou answer’st ‘she is fair;’
+In Cressid's love: thou answer'st 'she is fair;'
-Pour’st in the open ulcer of my heart
+Pour'st in the open ulcer of my heart
 Her eyes, her hair, her cheek, her gait, her voice,
 Handlest in thy discourse, O, that her hand,
 In whose comparison all whites are ink,
 Writing their own reproach, to whose soft seizure
-The cygnet’s down is harsh and spirit of sense
+The cygnet's down is harsh and spirit of sense
-Hard as the palm of ploughman: this thou tell’st me,
+Hard as the palm of ploughman: this thou tell'st me,
-As true thou tell’st me, when I say I love her;
+As true thou tell'st me, when I say I love her;
 But, saying thus, instead of oil and balm,
-Thou lay’st in every gash that love hath given me
+Thou lay'st in every gash that love hath given me
 The knife that made it.

 **PANDARUS**